 The following text and diagrams are modified from https://www.lappset.com/Products/Outdoor-sport-equipment/Senior-Sport and are intended to present basic concepts.
 The final project may look entirely different and use different or additional equipment.

-To see how an Australian town used the Lappset equipment to create a fitness garden click here.
+To see how an Australian town used the Lappset equipment to create a fitness playground click here.
 This video also shows some of the “exercises” that are available with the equipment.

 Senior Sport equipment strengthens the motor skills and manual dexterity of the elderly.
 They offer sensible forms of activity, which also enhances mental well-being.